 Key features of JMeter:

-HP LoadRunner is a commercial, enterprise-level performance testing tool designed for a comprehensive system and application-level testing.
+HP LoadRunner is a commercial, enterprise-level performance testing tool designed for comprehensive system and application-level testing.
 Its powerful features include application performance monitoring, scalability, and load testing in distributed environments.
 Moreover, it has an integrated development environment that allows for quick test creation, debugging, and customization.

 Load Runner uses virtual users to simulate realistic load scenarios, enabling you to analyze the performance of your web application under various conditions.
 It supports all major protocols such as HTTP/S, SAP, Oracle NCA, and SOAP.
 Additionally, LoadRunner has built-in support for distributed load testing with an easy-to-use controller interface.